Astronauts struggle to regain bone density

 Some exercises are better for retaining bone mass than others, the study found.

-Deadlifting proved significantly more effective than running or cycling, it said, suggesting heavier lower-body exercises in the future.
+Deadlifting proved significantly more effective than running or cycling, it said, suggesting more heavy lower-body exercises in the future.

 Canadian astronaut Robert Thirsk, who has spent the most time in space, said that for him bones and muscles took the longest to recover after spaceflight.